Vanille-N/fling/README.md

 The whole process costs a linear amount of time relative to the number of balls still in game.
 I don't think it improves the worst case complexity of the solver, but it has been proven to be very effective on configurations such as `square-and-corner`.

+One possible improvement would be to extend this criterion to cover the case when the balls can be divided into two groups such that the maximum y-coordinate of one group is more than the minimum y-coordinate of the other group, and the same is true of the x-coordinates.

 #### 2.c.
 Load/Save menu
 [^Up](#fling)